dideler/docker-fish-shell/README.md

-# docker-fish-shell
+# Docker image repository for fish

-Unofficial Docker image for the Friendly Interactive Shell, aka fish (http://fishshell.com)
+Requires Docker 1.12 and up, due to the `SHELL` Dockerfile instruction.